All Episodes

 Because that's deadly.

-So that that makes sense, but you can't quite get that deterrent with marijuana because people's individual responses are all over the place, and there's no easy way to test to find out if a person is um had too much.
+But you can't quite get that deterrent with marijuana because people's individual responses are all over the place and there's no easy way to test to find out if a person has had too much.

-For example, somebody like me who's a lifelong adult user, um, you could you can just pack me with marijuana before it would have any effect on even sports.
+For example, somebody like me who's a lifelong adult user, you could just pack me with marijuana before it would have any effect on even sports.

 I don't recommend driving under marijuana, by the way, just to be clear.